Last Updated on March 28, 2023 by Dave Farquhar

 There are buttons on the ribbon to switch between portrait and landscape.
 But they switch the whole document, not your selection or the page you’re on.
 I’m sure you have already tried that.
 Here’s how to switch it for part of the document.

-First, go to the end of the page just prior to the page you want to turn to re-orient.
+First, go to the end of the page just prior to the page you want to make landscape.

 Insert a section break